Codeinwp/feedzy-rss-feeds/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 FEEDZY RSS Feeds is a small & lightweight plugin.
 Fast and easy to use, it aggregates RSS feeds into your site with shortcodes & widgets.
+This plugin is maintained and supported by Themeisle, check out some of the other <a href="http://themeisle.com/wordpress-plugins/" rel="friend">WordPress plugins</a> and <a href="http://themeisle.com/wordpress-themes/free/" rel="friend">free themes</a> we've developed.

 == Description ==